PandianAnand/Autonomous-Vehicle-Improvement/README.md

 # Improving Autonomous Vehicle Object Detection in Extreme Weather

+This repository supports the research paper **"Enhancement of Autonomous Vehicles During Extreme Weather"** by Pandian Anand (2025).

 This project fine-tunes the **YOLOv8n** object-detection model to help self-driving cars accurately detect vehicles and pedestrians in rain, fog, snow, sandstorms, and other adverse weather conditions.

 Click the badge below to **view and run this notebook in Google Colab**: